JoshOrndorff/recipes/text/cache.md

 then it is still better to clone the value in the method than to make another call to runtime storage.

-The runtime methods enable the calling account to swap the `T::AccountId` value in storage if
+The runtime methods enable the calling account to swap the `T::AccountId` value in storage if:

 1. the existing storage value is not in `GroupMembers` AND
 2. the calling account is in `GroupMembers`